 The Hymn They Sang

 What a dramatic scene!
 Full of profound emotion and deep suffering on the part of Jesus, as he anticipates what is going to happen.
 Immediately after this moment, Judas Iscariot appears with an armed group from the Jewish authorities.
-We'll look at that in the next episode.
+We will look at that in the next episode.
 Jesus knew what was happening, and he knew what was going to happen.
-Let's just retrace the steps for a moment, and imagine the scene as the disciples leave the Upper Room, sing a hymn, and walk through the city late at night.
+Let us just retrace the steps for a moment, and imagine the scene as the disciples leave the Upper Room, sing a hymn, and walk through the city late at night.
 What sort of hymn would they be singing?
-Well, it was customary at the time of the Passover, and in the Passover meal, to sing extracts from a series of psalms that were used at this time.
+It was customary at the time of the Passover, and in the Passover meal, to sing extracts from a series of psalms that were used at this time.
 They were known as the halal, Psalms 113 to 118.
-We've mentioned Psalm 118 already, because it's considered to be a messianic psalm that speaks of the coming of the Messiah.
+We've mentioned Psalm 118 already, because it is considered to be a messianic psalm that speaks of the coming of the Messiah.
 Here are some of the verses that they might have sung if they were singing this particular psalm, which is very likely:

 ‘1Give thanks to the Lord, for he is good; his love endures forever.
 2Let Israel say: “His love endures forever.”
 3Let the house of Aaron say: “His love endures forever.”
 4Let those who fear the Lord say: “His love endures forever.”Psalm 118:1-4, NIV

 These psalms were often sung with somebody leading and the rest of the group following and sharing the words between a leader and a chorus.
 We can imagine Jesus as the leader, singing the words of the psalm, or one of the others in the group, and the disciples responding.
-If they'd sung Psalm 118 on that occasion, they would have come across these words, which you may remember from our earlier studies, Psalm 118 verse 22,
+If they had sung Psalm 118 on that occasion, they would have come across these words, Psalm 118: 22,

 ‘The stone the builders rejected has become the cornerstone.’Psalm 118:22, NIV

-This is a prophecy that Jesus identified as being fulfilled in himself, and it's referenced several times in the New Testament.
-Then they would have come across, a few verses later, Psalm 118 verse 26,
+This is a prophecy that Jesus identified as being fulfilled in himself, and it is referenced several times in the New Testament.
+Then they would have come across, a few verses later, Psalm 118: 26,

 ‘Blessed is he who comes in the name of the Lord.
 From the house of the Lord we bless you’.Psalm 118:26, NIV